-Caveman cartoonist Victor Hamlin once worked as an oilfield cartographer in Permian Basin.
+Caveman cartoonist Victor Hamlin worked as an oilfield cartographer in Permian Basin.

-The widely popular Depression Era newspaper comic strip character Alley Oop began in the imagination of a young Texas cartographer who drew Permian Basin oilfield maps.
+The widely popular Depression Era newspaper comic strip character Alley Oop began in the imagination of a young cartographer who drew Permian Basin oilfield maps in Texas.

 The club-wielding Alley Oop caveman appeared for the first time in the summer of 1933 when Victor Hamlin, a former Ft.
 Worth Star-Telegram reporter, published fanciful tales about the Stone Age Kingdom of Moo.
-Hamlin began syndicating his daily cartoon in the Des Moines Register in Iowa.
+Hamlin began syndicating his daily cartoon in Iowa’s Des Moines Register.

-The young cartoonist’s Paleolithic Age idea for the comic strip, which would run in more than 800 newspapers, reportedly began in a small oil “company town” in the Permian Basin of West Texas.
+The cartoonist’s idea for a fanciful Paleolithic Age comic strip that would be featured in more than 800 newspapers began in a small oil “company town” in the Permian Basin of West Texas.

 Commemorative 1995 32-cent stamp for Alley Oop cartoon character, a character created by an oilfield cartographer.